Metrics System¶

 Histogram | project, region, org_id, input_type, result | ingress_ended |

-Distribution of stream durations |
+Distribution of stream import durations in seconds. |

 input_type Values: rtmp, whip, url, unknown